-- the RatTypeList, which contains a list of RAT type for which the NF service consumer require to receive the event reports from the PDU session(s) of the UE(s) camping on these RAT type(s), and if received, the UPF may skip sending measurement reports for PDU session(s) of UE(s) not camping on these RAT types.
+- the RatTypeList IE per subscribed event, indicating the list of RAT types for which the NF service consumer requires to receive event reports, if the UPF supports the RATTE feature (see clause 6.1.8).
+If the RatTypeList IE is received and the UPF supports the RATTE feature, the UPF shall send event reports for the PDU session(s) of UE(s) camping on these RAT types and the UPF may skip sending measurement reports for the PDU session(s) of UE(s) not camping on these RAT types.

-NOTE: If the UPF does not skip sending measurement reports for UEs not camping on the RAT type(s) requested in the subscription, the NF service consumer can use the RatType IE included in the event reports to filter measurements reported for different RAT types than those requested in the subscription.
+NOTE: If the UPF supports the RATTE feature and if the UPF does not skip sending measurement reports for UEs not camping on the RAT types requested in the subscription, the NF service consumer can use the RatType IE included in the event reports to discard measurements reported with a RAT type that is not part of the RatTypeList IE.